How Can I Get My Dry Skin To Stop Itching and Flaking?

-The body has far fewer oil glands than that of the face and the ones that you do have decrease with age, making the skin more difficult to stay moist.
+The body has far fewer oil glands than that of the face and the ones that you do have decrease with age, making it more difficult to stay moist.
 Due to the high pH of bar soaps and highly foaming body washes, these can be very stripping to the skin and make dryness and itchiness worse.
-Instead, use a non-drying, low-foaming shower gel.
+A safer option is to use a non-drying, low-foaming shower gel.
 Look for ones that are creamy in consistency and say ‘sulfate-free’ on the bottle.
 Avoid the ingredients Sodium Laureth Sulfate or Ammonium Laureth Sulfate, as these only further damage the skin’s barrier.

-2. Use a humidifier.
-Whenever the air is dry and moisture is not present, the air draws moisture from wherever it can (through a process called osmosis) and especially in the winter, it will take it from your skin.
-Using a humidifier helps counteract the drying air so moisture is less likely to evaporate.
-Here’s three more reasons to use a humidifier in the winter.
+Whenever the air is dry and moisture is not present, the air draws moisture from wherever it can (through a process called osmosis).
+Especially in the winter, it will take it directly from your skin.
+Using a humidifier helps counteract the dryness in the air so moisture is less likely to evaporate.
+Here are three more reasons to use a humidifier in the winter.

 Not all moisturizing ingredients are equal, but the ones below are some of the most effective for repairing dry, itchy skin:

 Bois De Rose Oil

 Sweet Almond Oil

 These ingredients will correct both the lack of oil and lack of hydration deep within your skin and actually repair the skin’s lipid moisture barrier, making your skin moist, supple, and smooth.
 Recommended Body Oil: Pro Remedy Oil